CagatayKahramann/k8s-basicauth-demo/README.md

    ```bash
    kubectl apply -f nextjs-dashboard-deployment.yaml
    ```
    If you need to customize the deployment, such as changing the image or ports, modify the `nextjs-dashboard-deployment.yaml` file accordingly.
-For the default image the `targetPort: 3000` should be kept as is because the app doesn't work correctly otherwise.
+For the default image the `targetPort: 3000` should be kept as it is because the app doesn't work correctly otherwise.

 4. **Apply the Ingress:**